Applying for a Mortgage

-- Directly to the lender (banks, building societies, certain credit unions and retail credit firms who are not banks or building societies) – in this case, you will deal directly with the lender
+- Directly to the lender (banks, building societies, certain credit unions and retail credit firms who are not banks or building societies) – you deal directly with the lender

-- Through a mortgage intermediary (broker) – in this case, your intermediary will deal directly with the lender on your behalf.
+- Through a financial adviser or broker – they deal with the lender on your behalf

 Before you start you may want to get financial advice so that you know you are making the right choice.
-If you want to use a mortgage intermediary (broker), you can get a list from the Central Bank’s registers website – but make sure you know what type of advisor you are using, how many lenders the broker represents and what they will charge you.
+If you want to use a broker, you can get a list from the Central Bank’s registers website – but make sure you know what type of adviser you are using, how many lenders they represent and what they will charge you.

 - Photo ID: such as a valid passport or driving licence